 Thanga Mami taught me that traditionally adai is made with three different types of lentils and white rice, all soaked together with red chilies for 5-6 hours and then blended into a thick batter.
-The “formula” to make adai batter is 2 to 3.
-Meaning for every 2 cups of rice you add 1 cup each of 3 different lentils.
-Lentils used in adai are yellow split peas, pigeon peas, and split black lentils, which are also known as urad daal.
+The “formula” to make adai batter is 1 to 1 to 1 to 1 ratio.
+Meaning equal portions of three lentils and rice are soaked in water.
+Lentils used in adai are yellow split peas (chana daal), pigeon peas (toor daal), and split black lentils which are also known as urad daal.

-Once the batter is ready, asafoetida powder, salt, and chopped vegetables are added then pan fried until adai is cooked through.
+Once the batter is made, asafoetida powder, salt, and chopped vegetables are added and then pan fried until adai is cooked through.

-Because a large number of Tamilian families are vegetarian, Mom’s will serve adai to their children very often to provide much-needed protein in their kid’s diet.
+Because a large number of Tamilian families are vegetarian, Mom’s serve adai to their children very often to provide much-needed vegetarian protein in their kid’s diet.
 Kids love adai dipped in sugar.

 Adai: Vegetarian Lentil Omelets

 - 1 cup long grain white rice such as Basmati rice or a brown rice and quinoa blend

 - 1 cup pigeon peas (toor daal)